Explore the history, physical characteristics, and psychedelic effects of iconic blue meanies mushrooms.

-There are hundreds of species of psilocybin-containing mushrooms on our planet.
-These mushrooms have played roles in religion and medicine for centuries.
+There are hundreds of species of psilocybin mushrooms.
+These mushrooms have played important roles in the religious and medicinal rituals of indigenous cultures for centuries.

 Blue meanies mushrooms are usually a brownish color before fading to off-white or light gray in maturity.
 Their smooth-surfaced, convex caps (pileus) are rather small, ranging from 0.5 to 4 cm in diameter.
 As the cap loses water and dries out, it may change in color, develop cracks, and become opaque.
 When wet, the cap’s uppermost layer becomes more transparent.